shaune/SearchBarFun/README.md

-iOS 7 Searchbar transition expirement
+iOS 7 Searchbar transition experiment
 ============

 With iOS 7 came some great features as well as some weird behavior with regards to search bars.